republic-of-almost/mono/doc/code_standards.md

 # Code Standards

 Each project defines its standards based on its own constraints.
-These are only rules of thumbs.
+These are solution wide rules of thumbs.

 ## Rule of Thumbs